Environments

 Markdown Support

-The deployment comment support Markdown, so you would be able to generate even more context.
+The deployment comment supports Markdown, so you would be able to generate even more context.

 Finding The Environment ID

-You can find it on the detailed card at the top of the environment page.
+You can find it in the detailed card at the top of the environment page.